 Manual handling relates to the moving of items either by lifting, lowering, carrying, pushing or pulling.
-But it's not just a case of 'pulling something' due to the weight of the item, although this can be a cause of injury.
-Injuries can be caused because of the amount of times you have to pick up or carry an item, the distance you are carrying it, the height you are picking it up from or putting it down at (picking it up from the floor, putting it on a shelf above shoulder level) and any twisting, bending stretching or other awkward posture you may get in whilst doing a task.
+The weight of the item is an important factor, but many other factors can create a risk of injury, for example the number of times you have to pick up or carry an item, the distance you are carrying it, where you are picking it up from or putting it down (picking it up from the floor, putting it on a shelf above shoulder level) and any twisting, bending stretching or other awkward posture you may adopt while doing a task.

-The HSE has developed tools to help employers analyse lifting and moving (MAC tool), repetitive tasks like twisting, bending, and repeated movements (ART tool) and a push pull tool.
-Depending on the task, you may have to use more than one tool to fully risk assess, for example you may need to pick up a box of items (Lifting), carry it to a workstation (carrying) then distribute it to other locations such as pigeon holes or a filing cabinet (bending, stretching, repetition).
+HSE has developed tools to help employers analyse lifting, carrying and team handling (the MAC tool and the V-MAC tool), repetitive upper limb tasks (the ART tool) and pushing and pulling (the RAPP tool – due out end 2015).
+Depending on the task, you may find it helpful to use more than one tool, for example you may need to pick up a box of items (lifting), carry it to a workstation (carrying), then distribute the contents to other locations such as pigeon holes or a filing cabinet (repetitive movements).

 For more information about each tool click on the following links